whitneyburton/portfolios/students/1505/adam-caron/20151119-adam-caron-m4.markdown

 ### Your Mission

 This module, I set out to develop my algorythmic thinking, refine my technical skills, and delve into a specific technology that would differentiate me from other programmers.
 To fulfill this goal, I ...
- - Worked to solve Euler problems with my mentor every week this module (as per Josh Cheek's recommendation)
+ - Solved Euler problems with my mentor every week this module (as per Josh Cheek's recommendation)
- - Decided to adopt a technically-difficult 'Game Time' game
+ - Adopted a challenging and technically-difficult 'Game Time' project
- - Practiced with React JS on multiple projects to learn a technology that I would not have learned in class.
+ - Practiced with React JS on various projects and learned this technology that I would not have learned in class.

 ### End of Module Assessment

-(Notes & scores from your assessment rubric)

-### Attendance

-I attended each day this module.

-### Final Assessment

 **Instructor:** Tess